romannergachev/CarND-Advanced-Lane-Lines/writeup_template.md

 ####6.
 Result.

-I implemented this step in lines #9 through #38 in my code in `video_pipeline.py` in the function `detection_pipeline()`.
+I implemented this steps in lines #9 through #38 in my code in `video_pipeline.py` in the function `detection_pipeline()`.
 Here is an example of my result on a test image:

 ![alt text][image6]